-Wow what a wet and wild windy day.
+Wow what a wild wet and windy day.

 Today was going to be similar, particularly the strong winds, bringing the chill factor down well into single digits.
 I toyed with the idea of holding up for another day but there were no guarantees that it wouldn’t persist and I can’t take every wet day off – the trail would be very slow to complete otherwise.
 The worst of the rains had past but more was forecast.
 It was with trepidation that I made the decision to push on today.
 It was only going to be a short distance day and I had plenty of time.